wintersummermint/generator-angular-one/README.md

 Yeoman angular scaffolding for large projects

+(will be building generator for angular 2.0 soon)
 This follows practice with [Best Practice angular-styleguide/johnpapa](https://github.com/johnpapa/angular-styleguide).
 Quickly bootstrap angular projects and dev environment with the help of angular One.
 This is still in working progress for additional features.